Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 		ssize_t (*write)(struct eeprom *this, size_t offset, const char *buffer, size_t count);
 	};

-And we want to test code that buffers writes to the EEPROM:
+And we want to test code that buffers writes to the woke EEPROM:

 .. code-block:: c